PlanBGmbH/flinkey-web-components/CONTRIBUTING.md

 Please update the CHANGELOG.md of the flinkey Web Components library when changing any code located in the components project directory.
 To do so please remove all the content of the CHANGELOG.md and write down all your changes that directly concern the components directory.
+A good changelog should also contain links to the issue(s).

 ## Styleguides